Tavern Brawler 5e (Updated for the 2024 Rules)

 Looking for the legacy version of this article based on the 2014 rules?
 Click here.

-What Is Tavern Brawler 5e?
+What Is the Tavern Brawler Feat in 5e?

 If you’ve ever wanted to turn your environment into a weapon, the Tavern Brawler Origin feat might be your perfect match.
 This feat combines unarmed combat with improvisation, letting you turn almost anything—bar stools, tankards, or even a rock—into a formidable tool of destruction.
 It’s a fantastic option for characters who want to bring a gritty, unpredictable edge to their combat style.

 The 2024 Player’s Handbook has introduced a fresh take on Tavern Brawler, incorporating some new mechanics with practical combat benefits.
-Whether you’re roleplaying a rowdy brawler or an opportunistic fighter, this feat delivers on all fronts.
+Whether you’re roleplaying a rowdy brawler or an opportunistic Fighter, this feat delivers on all fronts.

 How Does Tavern Brawler Work?